 Japan requires separate environmental approvals for stacked products.
-Although, MHLW exempts GE products from review that use pre-approved single events as long as the crossing of single events does not affect the metabolic pathway of the host.
-FSC agreed to exempt stacked products using single events with the modified metabolic pathway from review, for more details see the FCS website.
-As of December, 2020, 34 stacked products have been exempted from review, for more information see MHLW's website.
-For details on the approved stacks, please see the links contained in the reference section at the end of this report.
+Although, MHLW exempts GE products from review that use pre-approved single events if the crossing of single events does not affect the metabolic pathway of the host.
+FSC agreed to exempt stacked products using single events with the modified metabolic pathway from review, for more details see the FCS website (in Japanese).
+As of July 2021, 34 stacked products (5 soybean, 13 corn, 4 canola, and 12 cotton) have been exempted from review, for more information see MHLW's website.
+For details on the approved stacks, please see the links contained in the REFERENCE section at the end of this report.
 For additional details on previous improvements made in the handling of stacked product approvals, see JA7138.